Cognigy/Documentation/docs/ai/empower/llms/fallback.md

 {! _includes/ai/beta.md !}

 _LLM Fallback_ is a mechanism designed to maintain continuous service when a main model fails to respond or encounters an error.
-In such cases, the system automatically activates an alternative model to handle the request, minimizing disruptions for AI agents.
+In such cases, the system automatically activates an alternative model to handle the request, minimizing disruptions for AI Agents.
 The fallback model is selected for its similar capabilities to the main model, providing redundancy and improving the reliability of the connection.

 Using a fallback model provides the following benefits: